nmset/U7/README.md

       -u, --isupper: displays 1 if the codepoint refers to an upper-case character, 0 otherwise
       -c, --category: determines the category of a codepoint (Letter, Number, Symbol...)
-      -n, --direction: determines the bidirectional class of a codepoint; see utf8proc.h -i, --decompositiontype: determines the decomposition type of a codepoint;
+      -d, --direction: determines the bidirectional class of a codepoint; see utf8proc.h -i, --decompositiontype: determines the decomposition type of a codepoint;
       see utf8proc.h
-      -k, --boundclass: determines the boundclass property of a codepoint; see utf8proc.h -h, --help: show this message
+      -b, --boundclass: determines the boundclass property of a codepoint; see utf8proc.h -h, --help: show this message

     The input can be piped in or read from stdin.
 Pass in a single character for simplicity.